petzval/btferret/README.md

 The connecting device may be another Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).

+The [universal\_server](#4-2-53-universal\_server) also acts as an LE server, but is a Classic server as well.
+The only major difference in its operation is that KEYPRESS is not available.

 PARAMETERS

 ```